Vonng/pigsty/README.md

 * ⭐️ PostgreSQL 15 is currently the Major supported version with full extension support.
 * ⭐ PostgreSQL 16 is the major support candidate, will be promoted when ready.
 * ⚠️ EL7 Does not have an official PostgreSQL 16 support, and will EOL in 2024.
-* ⚠️ Ubuntu & Debian support is introduced in Pigsty v2.5.0, use with caution.
+* ⚠️ Ubuntu & Debian support is newly introduced in Pigsty v2.5.0, use with caution.